Piran: Culture and education

-Piran is the birthplace of the composer and violinist Giuseppe Tartini, who played an important role in shaping its cultural heritage.
+Piran is the birthplace of the Italian composer and violinist Giuseppe Tartini, who played an important role in shaping its cultural heritage.
 The town's main square, Tartini Square (Tartinijev trg, Piazza Tartini), is named after him.
 In 1892, the 200th anniversary of his birth, a monument to Tartini was erected in Piran.
 Venetian artist Antonio Dal Zotto was commissioned to create a larger-than-life bronze statue, which was mounted on its pedestal in 1896.
 The statue dominates the square, overlooked by the Cathedral of Saint George.
 The painter Cesare Dell'Acqua was also born in Piran.

 Piran is the seat of the Euro-Mediterranean University of Slovenia (EMUNI), founded in 2008 as one of the cultural projects of the Barcelona Process: Union for the Mediterranean.
 The Piran Coastal Galleries, a public institution encompassing a group of six public contemporary art galleries, is based in Piran.

 Cultural events

 Musical evenings have taken place for decades in the Greyfriars Franciscan monastery's atrium, one of the most beautiful cloister atriums in the Slovenian Littoral, which has good acoustics.

 The municipality's festival is 15 October, which celebrates the foundation of the first Slovenian partisan naval detachment, named Koper, in 1944.